 But for most older men, age does play a role in personal style.
 You don't want people to think you're trying to look younger.

-This is even more complicated for older, shorter men.
+This is even more complicated for older guys with non-average builds (like shorter guys).
 One of the big issues you run into is the difficulty of finding clothes that fit.

-Unfortunately, many of the brands that happen to make clothes that flatter the shorter body type are targeted at younger men – or even teenagers.
+Unfortunately, many brands that really focus on fit are targeted at younger men – or even teenagers.

 If you're an older gent and want to wear “younger” clothing, that's totally fine!
 But if you want to dress in a more traditionally “age appropriate” way, this post will help.